accepton/accepton-apple/docs/AcceptOnUIMachine.md

 ##Payment Processing

-At this point, the `uim` would have received `paypalClicked`, `payClicked`, etc. and is now processing the payment request.
+At this point, the `uim` would have received `paypalClicked`, `creditCardPayClicked`, etc. and is now processing the payment request.
 You should have pushed an error view ontop of the original form and are now awaiting a response.
 In order to detect this response, we need to add some delegate functions.

 ```swift
 //Payment succeeded, you should show a screen to notify the user that the payment went through.